 The Liquid Retina 8.3-inch display is the fanciest we’ve yet seen in a Mini, the A15 Bionic chip from the new iPhone line brings a 40% boost to processing and a whopping 80% to graphics, and both rear and front-facing cameras are now 12MP shooters that will let you capture yourself and your surroundings in crystal-clear resolution.
 The front-facing camera is ultra-wide too – perfect for Facetiming with multiple people in the room.

 You can get your hands on the new iPad Mini from September 24th.
 It’ll cost £479 (64GB Wi-Fi), £619 (64GB LTE), £619 (256GB Wi-Fi), and £759 (256GB LTE).

 We’re super excited to check out Apple’s sparkly new range of iPhones, iPads, and the new Apple Watch.
-If you want to upgrade later this year, choose Mazuma when selling your devices – you’ll get the best price possible to finance your upgrade!
+If you want to sell iPhone 12 Pro Max, iPhone 12 Pro, iPhone 12 mini or any earlier models of the iPhone, choose Mazuma – you’ll get the best price possible to finance your upgrade!
 Get in touch if you have any questions or head back to the blog.